nicoquant/Econometrics-from-Scratch/README.md

 # SolvingLinearSystems.py

-One can find a script to solve a linear system using the Cholesky decomposition method.
+This script show how to implement a solver of linear systems using the Cholesky decomposition method.

 # MarkovChains.py